openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 subset of OpenShift API resources pertinent for IoT and Edge computing scenarios with a strong bias to retaining traditional runtime security controls like SecurityContextConstraints and SELinux.

-Quite a lot of the text in this enhancement is taken from other working documents.

 ## Motivation